Neeharika921/CodeAlpha_EDA/README.md

 - Smoking and Alcohol consumption
 - Gender, Ethnicity

+## 🔍 Questions asked:
+- What features are most related to diabetes markers (glucose, HbA1c)?
+- Does BMI or waist circumference affect glucose levels?
+- Are there lifestyle factors (activity, alcohol, smoking) influencing diabetes?
+- Do age, sex, or ethnicity groups show differences?
+- Are there anomalies or outliers in health metrics?

 ## 🧠 Key EDA Tasks Performed

 - ✅ Asked meaningful questions about the dataset